FalkRaft/MCD-BP/README.md

 # Minecraft Dungeons BP
-This BP focuses on recreating the feel of Minecraft Dungeons and its textures and mobs.
+This BP focuses on recreating the feel of Minecraft Dungeons and its textures and mobs inside Minecraft.

+Q: Why is it open source?
+A: This is to make it easier to mod the feel of Minecraft Dungeons or add your own functionality.

 ## Timeline
 - √ = Done